Gas prices fall as Trump announces Iran deal to end war

 Location Price per Gallon

-The conflict has impacted multiple sectors beyond fuel.
-The closure of the Strait of Hormuz has contributed to a surge in container shipping costs.
-The spot rate for a 40-foot container from Asia to the US West Coast increased by over 20% in the past week.
+Prior to the agreement, the conflict had driven up costs across multiple sectors.
+The closure of the Strait of Hormuz had contributed to a surge in container shipping costs, with the spot rate for a 40-foot container from Asia to the US West Coast increasing by over 20% in the past week.
+Governor Gavin Newsom had previously criticized the Trump administration's handling of the war, noting that Americans had incurred an extra $55.6 billion in fuel costs since the conflict began.

 dislike